Why is keeping warm so important for the elderly?

 3. Protect yourself from chilblains

 Chilblains are itchy red swellings that happen when your skin gets too cold and you try to warm up too quickly, usually by sitting too close to a radiator.
 Keep warm to prevent chilblains.
 If you get a chilblain don’t scratch it as this could cause an infection.
-Most people don’t need to seek medical advice if they have chilblains as they usually heal within a few weeks and don’t cause any permanent problems.
+They usually heal within a few weeks.

 4. Stay Active